alexax66/Treblerizer/README.md

 ## REMOVE THE VENDOR PARTITION

-Should a Vendor module already exists, Party offers to remove it, returning to a Non-Treble partition table.
+Should a Vendor module partition exists, Treblerizer offers to remove it, returning to a Non-Treble partition table.
 It will return the space to the mother partition, system or userdata.
 So, older non Treble ROMs could be flashed after the mandatory reboot.